The Pedagogical Casino: Why the Stock Market Game is a Gateway to Disordered Gambling

 Language Matters

-The next graphic demonstrates that while the "what"-based Asset Category of Securities is the same, the "how" of Behavioral Logic is very different when comparing Trading and Investing.
+The next graphic demonstrates that while the "what"-based Financial Product Category of Securities is the same, the "how" of Behavioral Logic is very different when comparing Trading and Investing.
 People may believe investing and trading are the same.
 They are certainly NOT from a behavioral logic standpoint and this confusion gets people in trouble.
 However, Sports Betting and Trading are behaviorally aligned.
 The Market Game introduces students to the Betting, Trading, and Speculation world.

 Language Matters